jiulongw/docker-linux-arm/README.md

 Tired of setting up build environment to hack your shiny ARM based IoT devices?

-With this docker image, you can build custom Linux kernel (arm64 arch) anywhere without messing up with your environment.
-Gcc version?
-Multilib conflict?
+With this docker image, you can build custom Linux kernel (arm64 arch) anywhere without messing up with your environment.  gcc version?  g++-multilib conflict?
 You know what I'm talking about.

 No performance penalty when running under Linux.
 You get almost 100% of your CPU power when building source code.